squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 __Wireshark__ traffic on port 88 (Kerberos) to identify Kerberos errors.
 (KRB5KDC_ERR_PREAUTH_REQUIRED is not an error, but an informational message to the client)

 ----
  .
 CategoryConfigExample

 ----
  .
 CategoryConfigExample CategoryConfigExample

 ----
  .
 CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample

 ----
  .
 CategoryConfigExample

 ----
  .
 CategoryConfigExample CategoryConfigExample

 ----

-CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample
+CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample CategoryConfigExample